-There are certain facts about travel to and from your Venice cruise or cruise tour that you should consider to ensure that it is hassle-free.
-In addition, whether you take a roundtrip or one-way cruise, you must decide whether to arrange airline tickets on your own or use the AIR/SEA program offered by the cruise line.
-Here are the main points to help you with your decision.
+If you plan to fly to your embarkation port, you must decide whether to arrange airline tickets on your own or use the AIR/SEA program offered by the cruise line.
+Here are the main considerations to help you with your decision.

 Advantages of Arranging Your Own Airline Tickets

 The main advantages of securing your own airline tickets are that you will be able to select the airline you fly and you will have some control over the timing and routing of your flights.
 You may wish to fly a particular airline to use frequent flier rewards, or to earn frequent flier miles, or because that carrier has nonstop service to your port city.
-If you arrange your own airline tickets you will have more control over these variables.
-If you utilize the cruise line's AIR/SEA program, you may be given an air schedule with an overnight flight, multiple connections, and in some cases, a forced overnight stay at your expense.
+If you arrange your own airline tickets you will have more control over these variables than if you utilize the cruise line's AIR/SEA program.

 Advantages of Using the AIR/SEA Program

 The main reasons to let us book your air at the same time you reserve your cruise - through the cruise line's AIR/SEA department - are convenience, better access to flights that make easy connections to your ship, and added protection in the event of a flight or sailing delay or cancellation.

 Cruise lines meet their AIR/SEA passengers at the airport and transport them to the pier.
 These transfers are frequently free of charge, but even if a charge is levied it is typically less than what you would pay if you arranged your own transfers.